A guide to the teams, players and coaches in the Final Four | New Country 923

 Cameron Krutwig, Loyola.
 The burly freshman gives the little Ramblers the presence they need inside at both ends.

 Mikal Bridges, Villanova.
-He and Brunson may be the Final Four’s best 1-2 punch.
+Bridges and Brunson may be the Final Four’s best 1-2 punch.

 Charles Matthews, Michigan.
 His late-season emergence is a big reason the Wolverines reached San Antonio.